Friend Smith Rutherford

-Friend Smith Rutherford (September 25, 1820 – June 20, 1864) was a colonel in the Union Army during the American Civil War.
+Friend Smith Rutherford (September 25, 1820 – June 20, 1864) was an American military officer who was colonel and posthumously appointed brigadier general in the Union Army during the American Civil War.
 He commanded the 97th Illinois Infantry Regiment during the Vicksburg campaign.
 On June 18, 1864, President Abraham Lincoln nominated Rutherford for appointment to the grade of brigadier general of volunteers and the United States Senate confirmed the appointment on June 28, 1864.
-Rutherford's appointment was dated June 27, 1864 and it was to rank from June 28, 1864.
+Rutherford's appointment was dated June 27, 1864, and it was to rank from June 28, 1864.
 His appointment was made and commission issued without knowledge of his death on June 20, 1864.
 Since Rutherford had died, the confirmation technically could not be given and the commission could not become effective.
 Nonetheless, several sources list Rutherford as a Union Army general, although historian Ezra Warner does not.

 Early life

 Friend Smith Rutherford was the great-grandson of Doctor Daniel Rutherford, a Scottish physician, chemist and botanist who is known for the isolation of nitrogen which he described in his M.D. dissertation at the University of Edinburgh in 1772.

-Friend Smith Rutherford was born on September 25, 1820 in Schenectady, New York.
+Friend Smith Rutherford was born on September 25, 1820, in Schenectady, New York.
 His parents were Alexander Rutherford (1794–1849) and Sally (Clifford) Rutherford (1797–1875).
 He had four siblings: Dr Joseph Chase Rutherford (1818–1902), Reuben Clifford Rutherford (1823–1895), Rebecca Fifield Rutherford (1825–1880) and George Valentine Rutherford (1830–1876).
 Reuben Clifford Rutherford and George Valentine Rutherford were appointment brevet brigadier generals of volunteers for their service in the Union Army during the American Civil War.